imlucas/mott/README.md

 ## cordova

-mott was built specifically for working with phonegap/cordova apps so it has pretty extensive integration out of the box.
+mott was built specifically for working with phonegap/cordova apps so it has pretty extensive integration out of the box.  wouldn't it be nice if you could run one command, build your app, create a binary distribution and a manifest to install it, create a nice looking install page to send users to and upload it all to S3?  mott can do this for cordvoa.

  * simple add on to build step for copying to `www` in your native directory
  * generate PLIST and IPA files for adhoc distribution